WiCell Deposit Process

 For each cell line, WiCell requests that investigators provide 12 vials from a single lot of material (pooled cultures frozen at the same time).
 If this cannot be made available, please contact WiCell and we will discuss alternate options.

-Overall, UW investigators can deposit cell lines with WiCell by completing the following four steps:
+Overall, UW investigators can deposit cell lines with WiCell by completing the following steps:

 - Contact Dr. Tenneille Ludwig at WiCell to initiate the process of depositing materials for distribution.

-- Once you have received the UW Equity Review results letter, work with your department administrator to set up a WISPER Record, uploading the UW Equity Review Letter, the signed Biomaterial Addendum, and the WiCell UW Deposit Worksheet.
-The record will be routed to the Office of Industrial Partnerships (OIP) for preparation of a Material Transfer Agreement (MTA) specific to the materials being deposited.
+- Once you have received the UW Equity Review results letter, work with your department administrator to set up a WISPER Record, uploading the UW Equity Review Letter, the signed Biomaterial Addendum, the MTA Checklist, and the WiCell UW Deposit Worksheet.
+The record will be routed to RSP for preparation of a Material Transfer Agreement (MTA) specific to the materials being deposited.

 - WiCell will contact you once an MTA has been generated by Research and Sponsored Programs for your material, and materials may then be transferred to WiCell for global distribution.